The best headphones and earbuds with noise-canceling

-Best Noise-Canceling Headphones Android Central 2020
+Best noise-canceling headphones Android Central 2021

-If you're a commuter or work in a busy environment, you're likely in the market for some for some of the best noise-canceling headphones.
-Drowning out all that background noise comes in the form of active noise-canceling (ANC) technology, and it's become a highly sought-after feature now that it's no longer exclusive to expensive headphones.
-The Sony WH-1000XM4's ANC head up a group of class-leading headphones through their excellent performance and battery life.
+If you're a commuter or work in a busy environment, you're likely in the market for some of the best noise-canceling headphones.
+Drown out all that background noise with active noise-canceling (ANC) technology, which has become one of the most highly sought-after features that's no longer exclusive to expensive headphones.
+The Sony WH-1000XM4's ANC heads up a group of class-leading headphones through their excellent performance and battery life, making them our top choice.
+But there are plenty of other options on this list for various lifestyles and budgets on this list.

-- Best Runner Up: Bose Noise Canceling Headphones 700
+- Runner up: Bose Noise Canceling Headphones 700 - Wireless Bluetooth Headphones

-- Best Sound Quality: Sennheiser Momentum 3 Wireless
+- Best sound quality: Sennheiser Momentum 3 Wireless - Noise Cancelling Headphones

-- Best Budget Over-Ear Headphones: COWIN E7
+- Best budget over-ear headphones: COWIN E7

-- Best Battery Life: Jabra Elite 85h
+- Best battery life: Jabra Elite 85h - Wireless Noise-Canceling Headphones

-- Great Battery Life on a Budget: Anker Soundcore Life Q20
+- Great battery life on a budget: Anker Soundcore Life Q30 - Hybrid Active Noise Cancelling Headphones

-- Most Stylish: Bowers & Wilkins PX7
+- Most stylish: Bowers & Wilkins PX7 - Over Ear Wireless Bluetooth Headphone

-- Best for Apple Users: AirPods Pro
+- Best for Apple users: AirPods Pro - In-Ear Headphones

-Best Overall: Sony WH-1000XM4
+Best overall: Sony WH-1000XM4

-Sony has been in the top spot before with its WH-1000XM3, which were the best ANC headphones on the market before they were replaced by the WH-1000XM4.
+Sony has been in the top spot before with its WH-1000XM3, the best ANC headphones on the market before they were replaced by the WH-1000XM4.
 Sony's flagship cans have become the benchmark for the industry as a whole, forcing others to catch up.
 What makes them so good is the unique QN1 processor and a dual noise sensor that work together to block out ambient sound.
-For a daily commute on a bus or train, walking on a busy street, or sitting on a flight, the WH-10000XM4 are up to the task.
+So for a daily commute on a bus or train, walking on a busy street, or sitting on a flight, the WH-10000XM4 are up to the task.

-If you're confused why they look like their predecessors, don't be.
+If you're confused about why they look like their predecessors, don't be.
 It's just Sony not bothering to change anything about the overall design.
 These headphones are almost carbon copies of their predecessors, although that's not necessarily a bad thing.

-What is different is that you get improved ANC performance plus the ability to pair with two devices simulatenously.
+What is different is that you get improved ANC performance plus the ability to pair with two devices simultaneously.
 This way, you can listen to music on one device and take calls on another, for example.
-Phone calls also sound better because of Sony's Precise Voice Pickup and Speak to Chat features that optimize sound and volume during conversations.
+Phone calls also sound better because Sony's Precise Voice Pickup and Speak to Chat features optimize sound and volume during conversations.

 Otherwise, much of what made the WH-1000XM3 so good remains in good standing for this pair.
 They will last up to 32 hours per charge, with fast charging always an option when they're dead.
 You still can't listen to the WH-1000XM4 when they're charging, however, whether wired or wireless.